withai/cs515-SOTorrent-clones/README.md

 ## analysis.py

-This file produces a graph of the number of code blocks present in the top 10 programming languages from the SOTorrent dataset.
+This python script produces a graph of the number of code blocks present in the top 10 programming languages from the SOTorrent dataset.

 Execution instructions:
 `python3 analysis.py`